XiovV/dokkup/docs/deploying_jobs/job.md

 # Job

 The job specification contains the configuration for the containers you want to deploy.
+It closely resembles a standard [docker-compose](https://docs.docker.com/compose) file.

 ```yaml title="job.yaml"
 # The group where you want to deploy the job.